 Through this three column form representation we can directly access only non-zero values and we ignore the zero values.

 Now we are going to learn linked list to represent sparse matrix in java.
 To represent linked list we require three nodes and three nodes has a different structure.
 Here’s the structure,

 As you can see in the above image, first node has four columns.
 Where first column is total row, second is total column, third is total non-zero values in that matrix and last is a pointer that point to the next row.

-Similar to previous three column form representation ( we had row, column, value ) after one two three column one pointer is required that would point next row.
+Similar to previous three column form representation ( we had row, column, value ) after three columns, one pointer is required that point next row.